keq-request/keq/README.md

 :------------|:---------------
- times       | Max number of retries per call. initialTime | Initial value used to calculate the retry in milliseconds (This is still randomized following the randomization factor). callback    | Will be called after request failed.
+ times       | Max number of retries per call. initialTime | Initial value used to calculate the retry in milliseconds (This is still randomized following the randomization factor). callback    | Will be called after request failed (Before retry).
+If it return `false`, stop retrying.

 ```javascript
 import { request } from 'keq'